nicokaiser/oauth-provider-example/README.md

 http://localhost:3000/oauth2/auth?response_type=code&client_id=client1&state=xyz&redirect_uri=http://api.example.com/cb
 ```

-Once the use is logged in (try "bob", "secret" in this example), the authorization dialog is displayed ("Client 1 is requesting access to your account.").
+Once the use is logged in (try "bob@example.com", "secret" in this example), the authorization dialog is displayed ("Client 1 is requesting access to your account.").
 After pressing "Allow", the user is redirected to the `redirect_uri` with a `code` parameter:

 ```
 HTTP/1.1 302 Found